Women football stars to make debut on FIFA video game cover

 Morgan said it was an honour to be one of the faces of the 12 international women's teams which will play in FIFA 16 and include England, Germany, the United States and Brazil.

-"I know people all over the world play this game and I'm really excited that FIFA 16 is putting such an important spotlight on women's football," Morgan said in a statement.
+"I know people all over the world play this game and I'm really excited that FIFA 16 is putting such an important spotlight on women's soccer," Morgan said in a statement.

 FIFA is the world's most popular football video game and the latest instalment, FIFA 15, sold more than 16 million copies, according to video game research firm VG Chartz.